andrewbechter/ImageProcessing/README.md

 ## License

-N/A
+...

 ## Acknowledgments

-* Hat tip to anyone who's code was used (Original plotting code, Gaussian 2D, ifilter)
+* Hat tip to anyone who's code was used...
-* Inspiration
+* Fourier filter code directly used from T. C. O'Haver (toh@umd.edu),  version 1.5, May, 2007
-* etc
+* Plotting inspired by Gero Nootz 2010 Fit 2D gaussian function to data